gggraph/Genesis/README.md

 Put a # hastage and the label name at the end of your contract to make this label callable by user in future block transactions.
 Here is an example :

-          main:
+          label1:
           HLT

-          entryname:
+          label2:
           PUSH EBP
           MOV EBP, ESP
           MOV EAX, [EBP+4]
           HLT

-          #main
-          #entryname
+          #label1
+          #label2

-the main label will be callable but will lead to halting opcode. the entryname label will be also callable moving the last pushed data to register A.
+the _label1_ label will be callable but will lead to halting opcode. the _label2_ label will be also callable moving the last pushed data to register A.
 The generated **CST** will propose two entries.

+You can memory dump your compiled asm code by clicking on **Dump** button to see raw byte code and their bits sequence.
+Also check for errors.
+**Output the CST file by clicking on Create CST button.**

 ### Write a simple CRT code

+Once you have a ready-to-use CST. **You can write a contract request transaction inside the right down text box.**

+Writing CRT is straight forward:

+* Define the block index wich contains the contract using ### three hashtags.
+* Define the transaction index wich contains the contract using ## two hashtags.
+* Define the entry index using # one hashtag.

+          ### 10
+          ##  0
+          #   1

+          18

+Here is a raw CRT writing.
+If tenth block of the blockchain contains CST of last paragraph at its first transaction.
+It will push 18 to the vm stack then call _label2_ label.

+**Output the CST file by clicking on Create CST button.**

+#### Testing a contract

+Once you have both a CST file and a related CRT file, you can run contract using _testcontract_ command in genesis.exe, only for testing your code.
+It will output registers value to the console.
+Contract Implementation are currently in development.
+CST and CRT can only be test with cmd console and cannot being validated inside blocks.

+**Have fun with the Genesis Virtual VM!**